Who We Are:

 Combatants for Peace serves as a model and catalyst for democracy, equality, freedom, and dignity.
 We aim to build a just and peaceful society from the ground-up, through egalitarian community building, grassroots organizing, and joint nonviolent civil resistance.
 We are the largest joint (Israeli and Palestinian) group on the ground, and the only joint group actively engaging in activism and resistance.
 We were nominated for the Nobel Peace Prize in 2017 and 2018.

 American Friends of Combatants for Peace is an American 501c3 nonprofit organization that was established to financially support Combatants for Peace in Israel and Palestine, and to build awareness about their work throughout the United States.
-Please note, the programs described below are the programs of Combatants for Peace in Palestine and Israel.
+Please continue reading below to learn about Combatants for Peace’s programs in Palestine and Israel.

 Joint Memorial Ceremonies